 For example, a thorough tenancy agreement that makes the obligations of both parties in a clear easy to understand way, is useful for an adjudicator to come to a decision.
 Similarly, an inventory report which sets out exactly the contents and condition of a property, completed preferably with embedded photos, is of great evidential value.
 Both documents, if completed properly, make it less likely that an adjudication process will need to be undertaken – allowing for an even quicker solution whereby parties can sort out any issues themselves.

-At TDS we endeavour to ensure all adjudication processes are resolved within 28 days – but often, the process takes far less time.
-In September 2018 for example, adjudications took an average of 4.7 days to complete for the Custodial scheme and just 7.2 days for the Insured scheme.
+At TDS we endeavour to ensure all adjudication processes are resolved within approximately 28 days – but often, the process takes far less time.
+As soon as the adjudicator has finalised their decision, this is issued to all parties.

 While it can be frustrating waiting on a decision to be made, especially in instances where the deposit money is needed as quickly as possible, TDS always aims to provide very quick and clear decisions, keeping all parties in touch at all times by logging into their evidence portal.

-TDS received the Customer Service Excellence Award in 2018 to show recognition of their customer focussed processes.
+TDS received the Customer Service Excellence Award continuously for the last 10 years to show recognition of their customer focussed processes.